agile-dev-assignments/project-proposal-speakeasy/README.md

 This application would require a database to store all the users and chatrooms as well as a dedicated server for mixing audio channels.

-Hopefully once the platform works in-browser we will then also be able to expand cross platform by deploying on top of the Electron framework.
+Hopefully once the platform works in-browser we will then also be able to expand cross platform to native clients by deploying on top of the Electron framework.